thuSkywalker/Devguide/book/hardware-snapdragon.md

 ### Connectors

-The mapping of the serial ports is as follows:
+The default mapping of the serial ports is as follows:

 | Device           | Description                           |
 | ---------------- | ------------------------------------- |